essif-lab/framework/docs/terms/pattern-mandates-delegation-hiring.md

 type: pattern
 typeid: mandates-delegation-hiring
 stage: draft
-hoverText: "The Mandates, Delegation and Hiring pattern (which remains to be documented) captures the ideas behind mandating, delegating, hiring and their relations.
+hoverText: "The Mandates, Delegation and Hiring pattern (which remains to be documented) captures the ideas behind Mandating, Delegating, Hiring and their relations.
 This is a work-in-progress."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';